electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/presensefront/_index.md

 ---
-title: Pre sense front / Pre sense city
+title: Pre sense front
 linktitle: Pre sense front
-description: Audi pre sense front and Audi pre sense city utilize the data of radar sensors and/or the front camera, depending on the car model, to compute the probability of a collision.
+description: Audi pre sense front utilize the data of radar sensors and the front camera to compute the probability of a collision.
 Within the limitations of the system, it warns of collision threats and initiates braking at specific vehicle speeds.
 weight: 1
 ---